xyv-studio/xyv-landing/README.md

-# xyv-landing
+# XYV Landing Page
-Landing page for XYV STUDIO
+Updated layout for better spacing and clarity.